Ziph (Bible): Archaeology

-Tell Ziph near Zif, Hebron has been identified as the site of ancient Ziph, with remains of a Byzantine era church.
+Tel Ziph near Zif, Hebron has been identified as the site of ancient Ziph, with remains of a Byzantine era church.

 Scholars debate the interpretation of the word Z(Y)F on LMLK seals.
 It may be a reference to an economic center established at the site south-east of Hebron during the reign of King Hezekiah (circa 700 BC), or it may be a literal votive inscription meaning, "pinnacle", or "supply".